 Are they good at keeping customers informed about technical issues and new services?
-Will they assign you you a dedicated account manager?
+Will they assign you a dedicated account manager?
 Do they send reminders in plenty of time, alert you if a payment fails, and warn if you get close to any capacity limits?

 - Price.
 Don’t be seduced by the lowest price, as you may well end up paying more later.
 Check the small print; do you have to pay for any extras?
 If so, are they worth it?
 Can you upgrade your package easily if you need to?

 - Do they have supplementary systems?
-As with any other IT set up, reliable web hosting companies should have no single points of failure.
+As with any other IT set up, reliable web hosting companies should have no single point of failure.
 Check they have backup power and network supplies for their servers.
 Some may also operate a content delivery network (CDN), which replicates your website across servers in different locations for extra reliability.

 - A proven track record.
 Ask to see testimonials and examples of other websites they host.
 A reliable web hosting company will be happy to put you in touch with satisfied customers who can tell you about their experience.
 Google the web hosting company to see what people are saying about them.
-Check that they work with other businesses like yours.

 - The contract.
 An SLA should form part of your contract with a reliable web hosting company.
 It guarantees that your hosting will be available for a certain proportion of time (usually 99.9% or higher) and that you will receive help with problems within a set timeframe.
 A reliable web hosting company's SLA should entitle you to compensation if these targets aren’t met.
 Look at the terms and conditions.
 Is there any flexibility in what is being offered?
 How long is the contract?
 Can you get out of it if you want to?

 - Moving hosts.
 Some website hosting companies will offer to transfer your site from your existing host to their service.
-If so, check they can move all of your files, images and data to the new host location easily and, above all, smoothly.
+If so, check they can move all of your files, images and data to the new host location easily and, above all, quickly.

 Browse topics: The internet